BMVANDENBELT/belly_button_biodiversity/README.md

 # PURPOSE
 ---------------------
 - The purpose of this project was to create a dashboard that provided visualizations of belly button biodiversity from data that was contained in a json file.
 The dashboard is interactive and will update by volunteer number when selected in the margin on the left.
-We also used D3, javascript, plotly, html, abd css.
+We also used D3, javascript, plotly, html, css, and github pages.

 ---------------------
 # RESULTS